 - Breast MRI is helpful to screen women at a higher risk for breast cancer.
 This higher risk may be related to a strong family history of breast or other cancers, or an inherited "genetic" abnormality among other things.
 It is also helpful if you are diagnosed with breast cancer to identify the process most accurately.
 Breast MR uses radio waves in a magnetic field to generate images.
 For more information, refer to this Breast MRI topic.

-- Core Biopsy: The breast radiologist may advise a sampling procedure called core biopsy that is done through a small nick in the skin after numbing the tissues.
-The core biopsy can be done with mammography, ultrasound, or even MR guidance.
+- Minimally Invasive Biopsy: The breast radiologist may advise a sampling procedure called minimally invasive biopsy that is done through a small nick in the skin after numbing the tissues.
+The minimally invasive biopsy can be done with mammography, ultrasound, or even MR guidance.
 It is often done at the same visit to promptly diagnose a breast problem.